nirmalkar/Picture-gallery/README.md

 # Picture-gallery-
-# A basic, responsive, one paged picture gallery website.
+# A basic, responsive & one paged picture gallery website.
 # used HTML, CSS, Bootstrap-3, Fontawesome & Googlefonts